preeve9534/pdjr-skplugin-devantech/README.md

 The required __offcommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ OFF.

-Both __oncommand__ and __offcommand__ property values should be simple JSON formatted strings and can contain embedded escape sequences.
-Additionally, the the following wildcard tokens will be substituted with real values before string transmission.
+Both __oncommand__ and __offcommand__ property values can contain embedded JSON escape sequences.
+Additionally, the the following wildcard tokens will be substituted with apropri values before string transmission.

 | Token  | Replacement value                                                        |
 |:-------|:-------------------------------------------------------------------------|